 You can expect to see more seating designs with headrests and adjustable arms, standing height desks and footrests.
 There's also a desire to incorporate more durable materials such as metal finishes, tempered glass and rustic wood.

 However, quality design office doesn’t surely mean high cost.
 Successfully designed office spaces unite the concepts of both form and function.
 And are able to create a professional and aesthetically pleasing work environment.
 As we spend a large portion of our lives in an office, it’s imperative to have high quality in its every aspect.
 It needs to be a place where employees want to be and where they feel comfortable and inspired.
 A great office interior can make a huge difference both for the business and its employees as it has the power to breathe in new life into a company and transform the workspace into an engaging environment.

 Open concept workspace

 The open-concept office layout is reflective of the modern worker that is no longer an isolated unit but rather a productive and communicative part of a larger group.
-There's a more collaborative approach in commercial design that is transforming closed-off workspaces with cubicles and partitions into a circular space with open workstations that allow communication, collaboration and knowledge transfer.
+There's a more likely approach in commercial design that is transforming closed-off workspaces with cubicles and partitions into a circular space with open workstations that allow communication, concert and knowledge transfer.

 Whimsical combinations and patterns

-There's an evident tendency in the interior design of today that shifts from the use of standard themes to the use of a wider range of unexpected and whimsical touches that give each space more individuality.
-For instance, there's widespread use of miss-matched floor tiles that if used correctly, create a kind of a work of art under everyone's feet.
-There are also many great examples in the use of large-scale geometric patterns on both floors and walls that are designed to introduce more drama in generally more sterile spaces such as hospitals or hotel lobbies.
+There's likelihood in the interior design of today that shifts from the use of standard themes to the use of a wider range of unexpected and whimsical touches that give each space more individuality.
+For instance, there's general use of miss-matched floor tiles that if used correctly, create a kind of a work of art under everyone's feet.
+There are also many great examples in the use of large-scale angel patterns on both floors and walls that are designed to introduce more drama in generally more sterile spaces such as hospitals or hotel lobbies.